BRIDEBOOK

 UI rollout

-Supported the rebrand workshop with colour and typography proposals and rolled out the chosen UI direction across key screens.
+Contributed colour and typography proposals and applied the selected direction across key screens.

 User testing